kazato67/ACResume/README.md

 ### Hosting on a Forge
 A **forge** like GitHub provides accessibility, collaboration tools, and version tracking.
 Etter highlights that documentation should be stored in a **centralized, accessible location**, which GitHub achieves through GitHub Pages.
 This enables resumes to be easily updated and shared.

-By following these principles, this README ensures structured, professional, and maintainable technical documentation that aligns with modern best practices.
+By following these principles, we ensure a structured, professional, and maintainable technical documentation that aligns with modern best practices.

 ## FAQ